47th Berlin International Film Festival

 The 47th annual Berlin International Film Festival was held from 13 to 24 February 1997.

 The Golden Bear was awarded to Canadian-American film The People vs. Larry Flynt directed by Miloš Forman.

 The retrospective dedicated to Austrian film director G. W. Pabst was shown at the festival.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: